 In order to be nominated for Places 1, 2, 3 and 4, active employees must download a petition form from the Retirement Fund website, during the nomination period, fill it out and get at least 75 signatures of active members of the department/group they wish to represent (temporary employees' signatures do not count toward the 75 needed).
 Once you have gotten at least 75 signatures, the form must be turned in by the deadline announced by the Retirement Fund.

 In order to be nominated for Places 5, 6 and 7, retirees must receive at least 25 nominations from retirees from their employee groups.
 The Retirement Fund will mail nomination forms to the specific group that is eligible to vote in that year’s election; i.e. in even-numbered years, all retired Civil Service police personnel will receive a nomination form in the mail.
 They fill out the forms with the nominee of their choice and return it to the Retirement Fund by the deadline announced by the Fund.
 A return envelope is included in the nominations mailing.

 All active employees and retirees who are eligible to vote in that year’s election will receive a ballot in the mail from VR Election Services, a professional election company based in Dallas.
 Members can vote one of three ways: via phone, mail or digitally.
 Instructions are specified on the ballot, which also has a personal identification number for each voter (to avoid duplication of votes).
-All votes must be registered with VR Election Services by the date noted on the ballot and specified by the Retirement Fund.
+All votes must be registered with the third-party election service by the date noted on the ballot and specified by the Retirement Fund.

 The election generally begins in mid-July and ends mid-August.
 Elections results are delivered to the Fund’s Executive Director in late August and approved by the Board of Trustees at the August meeting.
 New and returning Board members are officially sworn in on Sept.
 1.